Assistant Professor – Socio Cultural Anthropology

-All application materials, including reference letters, must be received by the closing date of October 26, 2019.
+All application materials, including reference letters, must be received by December 13th, 2021.

 As part of your application, you will be asked to complete a brief Diversity Survey.
 This survey is voluntary.
 Any information directly related to you is confidential and cannot be accessed by search committees or human resources staff.
 Results will be aggregated for institutional planning purposes.
 For more information, please see http://uoft.me/UP.